-Texas Franchise Tax Historic Structure Credit Supplement for Credit Claimed on Report
+Texas Historic Structure Credit Supplement for Credit Claimed on the Franchise Tax Report

-Filing requirements: An entity who has established a historic structure credit or has received a credit through a sale, assignment, or allocation, must file this form in order to claim the credit.
+Filing requirements: An entity that has established a historic structure credit or has received a credit through a sale, assignment, or allocation, must file this form in order to claim the credit.
 In addition to submitting this form, you must also submit all applicable Historic Structure Credit Certificates (Form 05-901).
-The total amount of credit claimed from Item 6 of this form must be entered on the Texas Franchise Tax Summary Schedule (Form 05-160).
+The total amount of credit claimed from Item 6 of this form must be entered on the Texas Franchise Tax Credits Summary Schedule (Form 05-160) Item 20.
 This form and information are not required to be submitted if a historic structure credit is not being claimed on the current report.